-Ensure all New Zealanders are connected with nature
+Ensure all New Zealanders have opportunities to experience their connections with nature

 People's lives are more in tune with the environment and are on a path towards deeper environmental care.
 All communities are empowered to live sustainable lives that are affordable and promote health and wellbeing.
 People value their connections to the land and the responsibilities of kaitiakitanga that come with it.